 Using the term "PowerPoint" alone no longer describes how you actually use the app.
 You might be talking about PowerPoint on iPad or Android, the PowerPoint desktop apps for Windows or even PowerPoint in a web browser.
 This is called Microsoft PowerPoint Online.

 In this tutorial, we're going to learn a bit more about Microsoft PowerPoint Online.
+You can create a PPT online with no other apps needed.
 We'll cover how you can use it and what the key differences are between it and the desktop apps.

 What Versions of PowerPoint Exist?

-Microsoft has several different options for how you can purchase or license Microsoft Office, which includes apps like PowerPoint, Excel, and Word.
+Microsoft has several different options for how you can buy or license Microsoft Office.
+Office includes apps like PowerPoint, Excel, and Word.
 Here are the common ways that you can buy or use Office:

 - Office 365.
 This is the subscription-based model for using Office apps, with a monthly or annual package.
 You'll always have access to the latest version of the Office apps as long as you continue paying for Office 365.

-- Office Home.
-The "Home" edition is a one-time purchase of Office with no subscription attached.
-However, your app won't stay up to date as Microsoft releases new versions and features.
+- Office Home & Student, also sometimes called Office Home & Student 2019.
+The "Home & Student" edition is a one-time purchase of Office with no subscription attached.
+But your app won't stay up to date as Microsoft releases new versions and features

 - Office Online.
 Run PowerPoint in a web browser.
 Regardless of which version of PowerPoint you use, you can pair it with the browser-based version of the app for free.